Sheffield City Archives collects and preserves records relating to Sheffield and South Yorkshire, and then makes them publicly accessible.

 Whether you are researching your family history, conducting research for a school, college or university assignment, studying local history, or are interested in discovering the history of a house, you will find the resources held of use.

 The knowledgeable and helpful staff are always on hand to help should you have any questions or require assistance.

-It is also possible to find out more about their collections on their collections page, where you may discover more about school records, obituaries, electoral registers, cemetery registers and parish registers held by the Archive.
+You can find out more about their collections on their collections page, where you can discover more about school records, obituaries, electoral registers, cemetery registers and parish registers held by the Archive.

 From the bus interchange, turn left into Pond Street and cross Harmer Lane.
 Walk past Howard public house and walk past Showroom Cinema on Patermoster Row.
 Make a right turn into Shoreham Street and the Office is past Red Tape Studios.

 Outside the railway station's main entrance an information point shows the location of the Archive.
 Walk along 'Cutting Edge' steel sculpture, turning left into Shoreham Street after you have crossed the main road.

 Designated parking for blue badge holders is available for visitors to the Local Studies Library.